titas5/auto-annotated-portfolio/README.md

 ![Next.js Dev + Netlify visual editor dev](https://assets.stackbit.com/docs/next-dev-stackbit-dev.png)

+## Admin Dashboard Login

+This project does not include a separate built-in admin dashboard with a fixed username and password.

+To manage or edit the site, use the Netlify visual editor dashboard:

+1. Start the Next.js development server with `npm run dev`.
+1. Start the Netlify visual editor server with `stackbit dev`.
+1. Open the visual editor URL printed in the terminal.
+1. Register or sign in with your Netlify account.

+There is no default admin username or password in this repository.
+Use your Netlify account email and password to sign in to the visual editor.

 ## Next Steps

 Here are a few suggestions on what to do next if you're new to Netlify Visual Editor: